-Reach UK_ONLINE_SAFETY_ACT_2023 readiness without rebuilding your policy programme
+Reach UK Online Safety Act 2023 readiness without rebuilding your policy programme

 The Online Safety Act 2023 imposes duties on providers of "user-to-user" services + search services with links to the UK to protect users (especially children) from illegal + harmful content.
 Categorised services (Category 1 + 2A + 2B) face additional duties.
 Risk assessments, safety duties, transparency reporting + Ofcom enforcement via fines up to £18m or 10% global turnover.
 Senior manager personal liability for systematic failures.
 Phased Ofcom Codes of Practice.
-Quick Policy maps UK_ONLINE_SAFETY_ACT_2023 into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps UK Online Safety Act 2023 into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 UK_ONLINE_SAFETY_ACT_2023 quick answer